Verifying your identity on VA.gov

 Find out what other documents are accepted

-After your DS Logon request goes through, you’ll receive a DS Logon activation letter by mail in 7 to 12 business days.
-You’ll use the information from the letter to activate your account on the DS Logon self-service website.
+After your DS Logon request goes through, you’ll get a DS Logon activation letter by mail in 7 to 12 business days.
+Use the information from the letter to activate your account on the DS Logon self-service website.

 Find a VA regional office near you